How Facebook was able to siphon off phone call and text logs

 “In a lot of ways, Facebook is the tip of the iceberg,” said Bob O’Donnell, chief analyst at Technalysis Research.
 “There are plenty of other people doing this kind of data collection.”

-A Google spokesperson was unable to say how many apps gained access to call logs so far or how many users’ call logs had been sent to app developers.
-The company declined to comment further.
+It is unclear how many apps gained access to call logs so far or how many users’ call logs had been sent to app developers.
+A Google spokesperson declined to comment.

-The role of manufacturers of Android phones for protecting user privacy remains unclear, South Korean mobile device maker LG Electronics Inc. said Tuesday in a statement.

-“Privacy is everyone’s responsibility – software providers, carriers, as well as device manufacturers,” said LG, whose smartphones run on the Android operating system.

 (Copyright (c) 2018 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)